jvargh/mcp-workshop/docs/mcp-concepts/00-first-server/activity-first-server.md

 sidebar_position: 2
 ---

-# A first MCP server
+# Activity: Create a first MCP server

 ## What a server can do